HarshGrandeur/NLP-WindowsChatAssistant/README.md

 For example you have to install chatterbot type
 > pip install chatterbot

-For any queries feel free to contact me on
+For any queries feel free to contact me on:-
 ```
 hrshgpt73@gmail.com or +91-9920178153
 ```